Spork-Schivago/toolchain/README.md

  eskiss
  elementary-1.7.9

-Current Issues
+current issues
 ==============

 There are some currently known problems.
 Libbfd and libiberty weren't meant to be standalone libraries.
 I needed a PPU version of libiberty to compile a PS3 program or two so I recompiled it from the binutils package as a powerpc64 library.
 To get libbfd to work, you might need to add the libiberty library to the linker options.

 I had trouble running the example from Wargio's NoRSX library.
 It ran exteremly slow and I couldn't exit.
 I can't figure out what I did wrong.